 Qualifications Of Staff

-Addiction treatment facilities should thoroughly vet all employees and keep employees on staff who are trained in rehabilitation.
-You may wish to look for a rehab center that only hires individuals with university degrees and clinical experience.
+Addiction treatment facilities should thoroughly vet all employees.
+You may wish to look for a rehab center that hires only healthcare professionals with university degrees and clinical experience.
 Research the facility's history, hiring policy, staff, and client experiences before determining if it is the proper fit for you.

-Although a success rate may not guarantee your teenager's success in treatment, a rehabilitation facility with a high record of recovery might suggest that the treatment program has been beneficial in the past for other adolescents in similar situations.
+Although a success rate does not guarantee your teenager's individual success in treatment, a rehabilitation facility with a high record of recovery might suggest that the treatment program has been beneficial in the past for other adolescents in similar situations.

 Some centers also offer equine therapy, a research-based method of treatment that benefits mental health.
 Studies show that teens participating in equine therapy often report lower anxiety levels and increased positive mood.

 When looking for a center, you might consider reviews from past clients, including adults who were once teens in treatment.
 If there was malpractice, unkindness, or a lack of services, those who once utilized the services might know.
 Finding a location with many positive reviews from past clients and parents combined can be a positive sign.